D-Shwagginz/wa-cr/README.md

 ![logo](logo/wa-cr.png)

 # Where's all the Crystal? | wa-cr

-Used to parse .wad files into usable Crystal code as well as writing out to a .wad or .lmp file or converting files.
+A Crystal library used to parse .wad or .lmp files into usable Crystal code as well as writing out to a .wad or .lmp file or converting files.

 ## Installation